-Mississippi College is accredited by The Commission on Colleges of the Southern Association of Colleges and Schools to award the bachelor's and master's degrees, education specialist degrees, the education doctorate, and the first professional doctorate in law.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 2033-4097, or call 404-679-4500 for questions about the accreditation of Mississippi College.
-The Commission is to be contacted only if there is evidence that appears to support the university's significant noncompliance with a requirement or standard.
+Mississippi College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelors, masters, education specialist degrees, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Mississippi College.

 Statements of Compliance with Federal Education Laws